fynks/whatsapp-reader.github.io/README.md

 after that, you can see all the chat than WhatsApp.

 # Issues
-A lot, and this is only an experiment XD this is my first time in a JavaScript project.

 - The format recognizable for the app is only the Spanish for any keyword.
-- The program reads line per line, and for a multiline message the program recognize than an other word.
-- Laggy
-- Laggy
-- Laggy
 - Laggy

 # Preview